Reporting your child’s absence

 Meet the Team!

 We are here to help.
-We understand every child may face personal challenges and experience overwhelming, anxious feelings leading to difficulty coming into school.
+If you have concerns regarding your child’s attendance then we are here to help, support and provide advice.
 We ask that you speak to one of our team as soon as possible so we can begin working together to implement a plan of action.

 - Mrs Sparks - Safeguarding Lead